Dissertation Supervisor Relationship Tips Dissertation Supervisor Relationship Tips

 Q: How often should I meet my supervisor?
 A: This varies by institution and stage.
 Typically, monthly meetings during the main body of work, and more frequently at the beginning (to nail down your research question and design) and end (to address final issues before submission).
 Check your institution's expectations.
 Some programmes specify minimum meeting frequency.
 If your supervisor isn't available monthly, raise it.

 Q: What if my supervisor and I disagree about my research direction?
 A: First, listen carefully to their concern.
 They might be seeing something you've missed.
 But it's your dissertation.
-If you genuinely disagree after discussion, you can proceed with your approach, though expect your supervisor's reservations to be noted.
+If you truly disagree after discussion, you can proceed with your approach, though expect your supervisor's reservations to be noted.
 However, if your supervisor has serious concerns, consider whether they're right.
 They've supervised many dissertations and might see problems you don't.

 Q: Should I send my supervisor every draft or just the final version?
 A: Send drafts as you write considerable sections.
 Don't wait until everything is complete.
 A supervisor can't give meaningful feedback on your methodology if you've already collected data.
 But also don't send every paragraph.
 Reasonable chunks: completed draft of methodology, completed findings chapter, completed discussion chapter.